-- Individuals will have different preferences for saving and face different opportunities to engage in saving. - In general, the tax system should be designed to enable choices to be based on trade-offs that reflect the underlying costs of moving productive resources across time that is, the opportunities for real investment. - Economic efficiency arguments suggest that the trade-off individuals and households face for consuming tomorrow rather than today should reflect the return to investment in productive capacity in the economy - The marginal rate of transformation of consumer goods the real interest rate.
+- In general, the tax system should be designed to enable consumption and savings choices to be based on tradeoffs that reflect the underlying costs of moving productive resources across time that is, the opportunities for real investment. - Economic efficiency arguments suggest that the tradeoff individuals and households face for consuming tomorrow rather than today should reflect the return to investment in productive capacity in the economy. - The marginal rate of transformation of consumer goods the real interest rate.